techgnosis/hypervisors/readme.md

 # Hardware level
 * Intel VT-x and AMD-V
   * Creates a new privilege level (root mode) with more access than ring 0.
-The VMM is in root mode and so it can intercept specific assembly instructions from the guest OS or interrupts goint to the guest OS
+The VMM is in root mode and so it can intercept specific assembly instructions from the guest OS.
+This allows for the guest OS instructions to be executed on the host except for specific instructions that need to be handled in alternative ways.
+Without this feature, all CPU execution had to be emulated because you could not safely execute every instruction.
-  * Hardware managed memory mapping between host and guest
+  * Hardware managed memory mapping between host and guest.
+This was too costly before the hardware acceleration.
 * Intel VT-d and AMD-Vi
   * Creates a new hardware component called the IOMMU
   * IOMMU allows for PCI Passthrough